What is a Project Assumption

 How to Manage Projects’ Cost Assumptions

-- Always monitor and check the condition of the resources (equipment, materials, or tools) and ensure that all staff members and workers used the equipment according to the user manual and did not violate it.
+- Always monitor and check the condition of the resources (equipment, materials, or tools) and ensure that all staff members and workers use the equipment according to the user manual and do not violate it.

 - Create accurate cost projections where these are critically important in the budgeting phase of a project.

-- Design the short-term and long-term budgets to aid the formation of contracts where this may usually keep the overall project cost to be within the budgeted cost, thus avoiding the project to be over the actual budget.
+- Design the short-term and long-term budgets to aid the formation of contracts where this may usually keep the overall project cost to be within the budgeted cost, thus preventing the project from being over the actual budget.

-- Other stakeholders must verify broader project assumptions such as the budget and the cost of the project.
+- Other stakeholders must verify broader project assumptions, such as the budget and the project cost.

-- Always keep in track with every purchase of resources or materials and study the market price to study the most profitable time to purchase the goods.
+- Always keep track of every purchase of resources or materials and study the market price to study the most profitable time to purchase the goods.